akhikhl/wuff-drafts/Wuff-bundle-files-draft.md

 All points are open for discussion and are subject to change.

-Please contribute via pull requests, issue tracker or at the discussion group: https://groups.google.com/forum/?hl=en#!forum/wuff-dev
+Please contribute via pull requests, issue tracker or at the mailing list: https://groups.google.com/forum/?hl=en#!forum/wuff-dev

 ## Current implementation